What Hawking Radiation Looks Like as You Fall into a Black Hole: Inertial Detectors in Minkowski Spacetime

 One approach is to calculate the KMS temperature~\cite{juarez-aubry_OnsetDecay1+1_2014,hodgkinson_StaticDetectorsCirculargeodesic_2014,brenna_UnruhPhenomena_2016} by using two detectors to measure $\response(E)$ and $\response(-E)$.
 Rearranging Eq.~\eqref{eq:detailed-balance} and assuming the coefficient in Eq.~\eqref{eq:P(E)} is equal for $E$ and $-E$, we have

-In the long-duration limit, Eq.~\eqref{eq:F-par} implies that $\tKMS \to T$, so the KMS temperature indeed equals the temperature of the underlying state.
-However, $\tKMS$ diverges in the short-duration limit because $\response(E) \to \response(-E)$ by Eq.~\eqref{eq:F(E)-minkowski-static}.
-This behavior is illustrated in the left panel of Figure~\ref{fig:minkowski-T_KMS-F}, which shows that $\tKMS$ is much larger than $T$ when $\Delta \tau \lesssim T^{-1}$.
-As an interesting aside, the detailed balance condition is approximately satisfied at this KMS temperature, but only for sufficiently small values of $E$.
+In the long-duration limit, Eq.~\eqref{eq:F-par} implies that $\tKMS \to T$.
+However, $\tKMS$ diverges in the short-duration limit because $\response(E) \to \response(-E)$ by Eq.~\eqref{eq:F(E)-minkowski-static}. {\red This behavior is illustrated in the left panel of Figure~\ref{fig:minkowski-T_KMS-F}, which shows that $\tKMS \gg T$ for $\Delta \tau \lesssim T^{-1}$ and $\tKMS \to T$ for $\Delta \tau \gtrsim T^{-1}$.
+In other words, $\tKMS$ includes contributions from excitations due to switching, which dominate for $\Delta \tau \lesssim T^{-1}$.} As an interesting aside, the detailed balance condition is approximately satisfied at this KMS temperature, but only for sufficiently small values of $E$.
 This suggests that, despite the divergence of $\tKMS$, a detector in the short-duration limit should not necessarily be considered out of equilibrium, at least if equilibrium is defined by the KMS condition~\cite{hodgkinson_StaticDetectorsCirculargeodesic_2014,brenna_UnruhPhenomena_2016,fewster_WaitingUnruh_2016}.
-In this paper, we will consider a detector to have thermalized only when it satisfies Eq.~\eqref{eq:F(E)-limit-adiabatic}, in which case it must also satisfy the KMS condition.
+In this paper, we will consider the detector to have thermalized only when it satisfies Eq.~\eqref{eq:F(E)-limit-adiabatic}, in which case it must also satisfy the KMS condition.

-Instead of calculating the KMS temperature, we can infer the temperature of the thermal state directly from the response of a single detector.
-This is because $\response$ is monotonic in $T$ when $E$ and $\Delta \tau$ are held fixed, as illustrated in the right panel of Figure~\ref{fig:minkowski-T_KMS-F}.
-This allows us to infer the temperature of the underlying state even for short measurement durations where the detector has not yet thermalized.
+{\red Alternatively, given the response $\response$ of a single detector with \textit{any} switching duration, it is possible to calculate the temperature $T$ (\textit{excluding} switching effects) by numerically inverting Eq.~\eqref{eq:F(E)-hatW}.} This is because $\response$ is monotonic in $T$ when $E$ and $\Delta \tau$ are held fixed, as illustrated in the right panel of Figure~\ref{fig:minkowski-T_KMS-F}.
+This allows us to {\red determine} $T$ even for short measurement durations where the detector has not yet thermalized.
 We will leverage this in Section~\ref{sec:schwarz} to define effective local temperatures along infalling trajectories in black-hole spacetimes.